c0deZ3R0/go-sync-kit/example/README.md

 ## Architecture

-The example uses several key components of Go Sync Kit:
+The example demonstrates the basic building blocks of Go Sync Kit:

-- SQLite event store for persistence
+- SQLite event store for persistence (foundational storage system)
-- HTTP transport for sync communication
+- HTTP transport for sync communication (basic transport implementation)
-- Real-time event monitoring
+- Real-time event monitoring (core monitoring capabilities)
-- Auto-sync with configurable intervals
+- Auto-sync with configurable intervals (basic sync strategy)
-- Metrics collection and reporting
+- Metrics collection and reporting (fundamental metrics system)

+This architecture serves as a foundation for more advanced features that can be built on top, such as:
+- Advanced conflict resolution strategies
+- Custom storage backends
+- Enhanced transport mechanisms
+- Complex event filtering and routing
+- Advanced monitoring and alerting systems
+- Custom sync strategies

 ## Customization